adammansson/typing/README.md

 # typing
-practice typing with swing gui
+Practice typing with Swing GUI, written in Scala.